 You’ll never know what you’re capable of.
 I was a musical theater kid—that was my love.
 And my Mom told me, “We’ve seen you can do that, now you’re gonna do opera.”
 I didn’t wanna do opera, I didn’t particularly like opera.
 But she pushed me, and I did two operas.
 I used my voice in a new way, had a different experience as a performer.
 I’ll never do it again, but I learned from it, I got better at what I love.
 That’s why Ru sets up all these challenges—each one refines a specific skill.
 And oh my god, I wish you could see these performers the moment they break out of their comfort zone.
 I see it on their faces!
 They light up!
 It’s my favorite part of the show.

+You and RuPaul have worked on so many different projects over the years.
+What’s the secret to maintaining a friendship while you’re working together?
 That’s… hm.
 That’s a really good question.
 Because nine times out of 10, it’s the kiss of death, isn’t it?
 The rule is never work with a friend, never live together, never loan ‘em money.
 I mean, all the best friends I’ve lived with, I don’t talk to anymore.
 But with Ru, it works.
 Drag Race, and the VH1 show before that- my god, that show was ahead of its time.

+I can tell you as a gay kid in Mississippi, that show came in handy.
+You looked like you were having so much fun.
+That was the takeaway for me, how much fun the weird kids could have.
 It was!
 It was such an amazing time!
 And it laid the groundwork for Drag Race.
 Because before that, people didn’t have wide exposure to drag as an art.
 It was just Flip Wilson or Milton Berle or the weird guy in the neighborhood your mother told you to stay away from.
 The VH1 show was an introduction, and now Drag Race really invites the public in.
 I do it because—don’t get me wrong, I love being on TV— but I love, love, love what this show has done to clue people in on the art of drag.
 And you know, Ru and I keep saying we’re not done with that.
 I mean with the talk show.
 That show is not done.

+Well, Letterman did just announce he’s retiring.
 Wouldn’t that be perfect?
 There’s a new face for late night!

+And you could take the Paul Shaffer role.
 I’m loving this idea.
 We still have so much fun together, which is one of the reasons it’s worked for so long.
 We’re completely open and honest in our relationship, we don’t leave things unsaid.
 That’s important.
 Maybe it’s because of the straight girl/gay guy pairing?
 We’re able to challenge each other without competing.
 With two women, there’s always that little edge to it.
 I don’t know if it’s the same with gay guys…

+It is absolutely the same with gay guys.
 Right! (laughs) Also, and I mean this, Ru is just a more highly evolved human being.
 When he says it’s all about love, that’s really where he aspires to live, moment to moment.
 I like to think I’m a little more evolved too, because I work at it.
 And we surround ourselves with people who support that.
 But Ru is my soulmate.
 My husband—we’ll have been married 17 years in June—he’s my soulmate too.
 I think we get more than one.
 Each one enriches you, makes you better.
 And whatever risk your soulmate takes, you want to be there, you want to be the net.

+How do you push yourself outside of your comfort zone?
 Look at what scares you, turn it into a goal.
 I was just thinking the other day I wanna shave my head.

+Well, you’d save so much time.
 Yes!
 Just throw a wig on and get out the door.
 I tell ya, Gaga and Cher, they’ve got the right idea.

+You’re making your debut as an author this fall.
+That’s a big leap.
 Oh god.
 It’s definitely out of my comfort zone calling myself an author, but it’s really just telling stories and giving advice, which I’m probably a little too comfortable doing.
 I fell into this role of mother figure doing morning radio for 17 years, listening, giving advice—I give much better than I take, but that’s true for most people.
 But, look.
 Life changes without warning, suddenly the rules are different, and you’ve got to find your inner diva and rise above it.
 Everybody’s got an inner diva.
 It took me a while to find mine— my self-love was more like self-loathe.
 I wanted to write something to help other people find theirs, and Chronicle Books is making it possible.
 I’m calling it “Even Divas Need Day Jobs.”

+Who helped you find your inner diva?
 You know something?
 I did.
 My Mom helped.
 Ru helped.
 But other people can just point the way.
 You’ve got to make it on your own, with humor, with confidence.
 With love.
 You have to find the people who will sustain you.
 For me, truly, that’s the gay community.
 I know that I was put on this earth to hold hands, talk the talk, and walk the walk alongside the gay community.
 Those are the people in my life who have always been there, have always supported me.
 Loyalty, it’s everything.
 And you repay loyalty with loyalty.
 I got into it with this guy the other day, he asked why I don’t do something for women’s rights instead.
 Like we’re supposed to just pick one.

 He was Russian, so you can imagine how this conversation started.
 And I’m trying to explain to him that, okay, gay women’s rights are women’s rights!
 I’m trying to break down barriers for everyone.
 What’s funny is that we’re talking about this while I’m watching my daughter run track.
 I’ve got to fight to open doors for them.
 My kids know they can achieve anything.

+You must be a really formidable Track Mom.
 You have no idea.
 I’m a very proud Track Mom.
 I maintain a separate Twitter account just for bragging.
 But there’s crossover.
 Shangela ran track, so she comments a lot.
 And my daughter’s 14 now, so she’s on Twitter.
 And I had to have that conversation with her, explain how people can be.
 If somebody comes at you, block ‘em.
 They come at you about me?
 Block ‘em.
 Because some of these kids will go vicious and nuts, over what?
 I judge someone’s dress?
 Come on, people.
 That’s my job!
 Whatever.
 I tell her, block it.
 Shut it down.

+No need to live in the shade.
 Exactly.
 The lowest level of person, with five followers on Twitter, will spend their day staring at a screen spewing hatred.
 For what?
 They go to bed with that darkness, they get up and carry it with them.
 Why would you want to live there?
 With that weight on you?

+I think they get so used to the feeling, it becomes their normal.
 You’re in the dark too long, your eyes adjust to it.
 You don’t realize it’s surrounding you.
 I feel sorry for that, but I won’t waste my time there.
 Me?
 I’ve got two amazing kids, a husband who loves me—fat, skinny, whatever—a roof over my head and a great gig with my best friend.
 The darkness can’t touch any of that.
 It can’t even come close.